bertptrs/fmri/README.md

 data from networks that use in-place computation, since it cannot observe the input- and output state of each layer.

-To work around this, a simple script `deinplace.py` is included in the tools folder.
-To use it, first run make (requires `protoc` to be on your PATH) and then run it on your program.
-To see what options it supports, use its `-h` option.
+To work around this, a simple program `deinplace` is included as a tool, which will rewrite an existing network to not use in-place computation.
+Its options are documented with its `-h` flag.

 ### Single input/output